 Visiting Pak Khlong Talat was a nice way to escape the madness that Bangkok can certainly be and a great way to escape the throngs of tourists and interact more with the locals.
-Between temple visits, I would highly recommend a stop at Bangkok’s largest flower market.
+It is on TripAdvisor’s list of things to do in Bangkok, but more because of it’s size; it really isn’t touristy which is why we loved the experience.
+Between temple visits, we highly recommend a stop at Bangkok’s largest flower market.

 Have you been to Pak Khlong Talat or to any of Bangkok’s flower markets?
 We’d love to read your comments below! 🙂